Highfivery/.github/.github/SAVED_REPLIES.md

-# 10up Saved Replies
+# Highfivery Saved Replies

 In order to help reduce the time it takes to respond to open Issues and Pull Requests, we should leverage [GitHub’s Saved Replies](https://help.github.com/en/articles/about-saved-replies) to help when we are continually responding in the same manner.
-The following are various Saved Replies that the 10up team should use to respond to Issues and Pull Requests to ensure our community responses are similar and to minimize the amount of time crafting the same response to different requests.
+The following are various Saved Replies that the Highfivery team should use to respond to Issues and Pull Requests to ensure our community responses are similar and to minimize the amount of time crafting the same response to different requests.

 Since GitHub currently does not allow us to have a repository-wide or organization-wide list of [saved replies](https://help.github.com/articles/working-with-saved-replies/), these replies need to be maintained by individual team members.
 Since the replies can be modified in the future, all responses are versioned to simplify the process of keeping the replies up to date.